Every year we commit a meaningful portion of our profit and focus on basic research on usability science and UX optimization.

 Simply put, the primary user interface design objective for any technological offering must be to create ease of learning not ease of use.
 To try and do otherwise is to put the cart before the horse.
 There is no ease of use prior to learning.
 When considered from this perspective, an entirely different set of design solutions present themselves to development teams large and small, successful and less so.

-As the cognitive science of creativity and problem solving advances, we are coming to realize that all great designers and technicians, are in critical ways, also scientists.
+As the cognitive science of creativity and problem-solving advances, we are coming to realize that all great designers and technicians are in critical ways, also scientists.
 This has been our belief from early on because we have seen frequently that great designers are constantly testing hypotheses and running simulations in their minds based on patterns of use which they have defined in advance.
 This is the scientific method at its best but not as others might see it.
 This is not necessarily the science of the Higgs but is increasingly the science of the problem-solving mind.
-We are strongly of this mindset and it is our goal to support such toolmakers as their toolmakers.
+We are strong of this mindset and it is our goal to support such toolmakers as their toolmakers.

 The following project thumbnails cover high-profile and other relevant program experience.